ThingSet/thingset.github.io/docs/3b_can.md

 # CAN Transport and Network Layer

 ::: warning
-The CAN bus part of the ThingSet protocol is still in an early stage and may be changed significantly in the future.
+The CAN bus part of the ThingSet protocol is still in an early stage and may be change in the future.
 :::

 This specification defines layer 3 (Network) and 4 (Transport) of the ThingSet Protocol via CAN bus.
 Layer 1 and 2 are provided by the CAN bus itself.